ptomato/temporal-slides-in-progress/README.md

   - Limiting code to only using the ISO calendar or UTC time zone
   - Ensuring cross-browser identical results
 - There are other ways to achieve similar results
-  - We may in future ask for consensus to add one
+  - If backwards-compatible, we may for consensus to add one in future

 ---